fungust/slate-studio-frontend-test-2019/README.md

   - **Incidents are ordered in terms of priority New -> Acknowledged -> Resolved**
   - **Incidents can be edited by clicking on the individual incident pencil icon**

-## Evaluation

-You will be judged by following criteria:

-- Re-usability of your state management library
-- Amount of boilerplate code
-- Usage of new language and library features as you see fit
-- Component styling
-- Component breakdown (do not put everything into one big component, create a few smaller ones instead)

 ## Start the development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Run `npm start` in the root of the project.
+Run `npm install` before running `npm start` in the root of the project.

-## Development notes